CCA-Public/scope/README.md

 systemctl restart nginx
 ```

-Make sure that the user running Nginx (usually 'www-data') has access to the media folder and files by adding it to the 'accesspoc' group:
+Make sure that the user running Nginx (usually 'www-data') has access to the media folder and files by adding it to the 'scope' group:

 ```
-usermod -a -G accesspoc www-data
+usermod -a -G scope www-data
 ```

 Reboot to reflect user changes.